okzapradhana/scraprop/Readme.md

 1. `src`
 2. `bin`
 3. `pkg`
+- Add this variable `GIT_TERMINAL_PROMPT=1` to `~/.bashrc` or `~/.profile`.
+It allows you to pull from private repo to your machine.
-- From any directory, pull the repository using this `go` command
+- Then pull the repository using this `go` command from any directory
 ```sh
 $ go get github.com/SpaceStock/Goddard
 ```
 After pulled the repo using `go get`.
 Follows guide below to install anything needs by `python`.

 First of all, let's call our project which located on `$GOPATH/src/github.com/SpaceStock/Goddard` with `project` directory.
 - Install `python3-venv` first (in case you didn't have yet)

 ```sh